TFF 3. Lig

-TFF 3.
-Lig (Turkish Football Federation Third League) is the fourth level in the Turkish football league system.
-It was founded in 2001–02 season as a continuation of then third level division Turkish Third Football League.
+The TFF 3.
+Lig (lit.
+'TFF 3rd League'), currently referred to as Nesine 3.
+Lig for sponsorship reasons, is the fourth level in the Turkish football league system.
+It was founded in the 2001–02 season as a continuation of then third level division Turkish Third Football League.

 League format

+The league is played with 64 teams in four groups.
+The winners of each group are directly promoted to TFF Second League.
+In each group the 2nd placed teams through 6th placed teams play promotion play-offs to determine the last two teams to be promoted.
+Each runner-up placed team of every group will play in the play-off 3rd round.
+The numbers 3 and 6 and the numbers 4 and numbers 5 will compete in the 1st round in a single match against each other, the numbers 3 and 4 having the home advantage.
+In the 2nd round the winners of the 1st round will compete against each other in a home and away game.
+The higher ranked clubs in the league have the home advantage in the second game.
+In the 3rd round the winners of the second round will play against the league runner-ups in a home and away match, the latter having the home advantage.
+The play-off finals will be between the winners of the 3rd round in group I versus II and between group III versus IV.

-Since 2010–11 season status of the league has been changed.
-The league is played with 55 teams in three groups.
-The winners of each group directly promotes to TFF Second League.
-In each group 2nd through 5th teams play promotion play-offs to determine second team to be promoted.
-Bottom three teams in each group are relegated to Turkish Regional Amateur League.
+The bottom three teams in each group are relegated to Turkish Regional Amateur League.

 Seasons

 1967–68 season

 League was founded in 1967–68.
-In the first year 17 teams attended.
+In the first year 17 teams competed.
 Two teams relegated from Turkish Second Football League: Beyoğluspor, Davutpaşa.
-Tekirdağspor, Çanakkalespor, Çorumspor, Elazığspor, Muğlaspor, Düzcespor, Eskişehir Demirspor, Kırıkkalespor, Nazillispor, Konya İdman Yurdu, Tarsus İdman Yurdu, Ceyhanspor, Lüleburgazspor, Tekirdağspor, İskenderunspor, and Hatayspor were other teams whose applications were accepted by TFF.
+Tekirdağspor, Çanakkalespor, Çorumspor, Elazığspor, Muğlaspor, Düzcespor, Eskişehir Demirspor, Kırıkkalespor, Nazillispor (founded in 1967 and dissolved in 1975), Konya İdman Yurdu, Tarsus İdman Yurdu, Ceyhanspor, Lüleburgazspor, Tekirdağspor, İskenderunspor, and Hatayspor were other teams whose applications were accepted by TFF.
 At the end of the season winner promoted to TFF Second League, no team relegated.